 We have an active research culture with weekly external speaker seminars in term time open to all.

-We have a thriving PGR community with an annual PhD student research conference attended by staff and students, which gives PGR students experience of presenting and debating in a supportive environment.
+We have a thriving postgraduate research community with an annual PhD student research conference attended by staff and students, which gives our students experience of presenting and debating in a supportive environment.

 Our Research Facilities